Technet (comics): History

-The Technet were allowed to stay in Brighton, England, where they would use their alien technology to provide the city with sunny weather.
-Meanwhile, they would plot to capture Rachel Summers and regain their honor.
+The Technet are allowed to stay in Brighton, England, where they use their technology to provide the city with sunny weather.
+Meanwhile, they plot to capture Rachel Summers and regain their honor.
 During this time, they were hired by Sat-Yr-9, who had taken the identity of Courtney Ross.
-The Technet were hired to free Jamie Braddock.
-They succeeded in their task, but Jamie was taken by Ross and the Technet's memories of their mission were wiped.
+The Technet are hired to free Jamie Braddock.
+They succeed in their task, but Jamie was taken by Ross and the Technet's memories of their mission were wiped.
 Gatecrasher then constructed Hardboiled Henry, a living bomb, to ambush Excalibur.
-The plan succeeded and the Technet nearly defeated Excalibur, but agents of Saturnyne interfered.
-The Technet received a holographic message from Saturnyne, telling them that they were permanently exiled to Earth-616 and that the bounty on Phoenix was cancelled.
-Furious, the Technet turned on Gatecrasher, but Gatecrasher and Yap teleported away.
-The Technet begged Excalibur for asylum and Nightcrawler told his teammates to accept.
-The former Technet repaired the damage done by Hardboiled Henry to Excalibur's home.
-During these repairs, Numbers met the dragon living in Excalibur's basement and fell in love with her.
-The British government came to Excalibur's home for help against an invisible, murderous creature, but only Nightcrawler was home, nursing a broken leg.
-Nightcrawler trained the aliens to become the N-Men and they managed to destroy the creature, but Joyboy disappeared during this mission.
-Shortly afterwards the Special Executive appeared on Earth and told the N-Men that they had predicted Earth's destruction to happen within the next few hours.
-They offered the N-Men a job.
-The N-Men agreed and teleported away, together with Numbers, the dragon and their newly born children.
+The Technet nearly defeat Excalibur, but agents of Saturnyne interfere.
+The Technet receives a holographic message from Saturnyne, telling them that they were permanently exiled to Earth-616 and that the bounty on Phoenix was cancelled.
+Furious, the Technet turn on Gatecrasher, but Gatecrasher and Yap teleport away.
+The Technet begs Excalibur for asylum and Nightcrawler told his teammates to accept.
+The former Technet repair the damage done by Hardboiled Henry to Excalibur's home.
+During these repairs, Numbers meets an alternate universe version of Lockheed who had been living in Excalibur's basement and falls in love with her.
+The British government comes to Excalibur's home for help against an invisible, murderous creature, but only Nightcrawler is home.
+Nightcrawler trains the aliens to become the N-Men and they manage to destroy the creature, but Joyboy disappears during this mission.
+Shortly afterwards the Special Executive appeared on Earth and told the N-Men that Earth will be destroyed in the next few hours.
+They offer the N-Men a job.
+The N-Men agree and teleport away, together with Numbers, the dragon, and their newly born children.

-Excalibur managed to prevent Earth's destruction and found Joyboy with the Crazy Gang.
-Here Joyboy had formed a psychic bond with the Crazy Gang's Red Queen, using his powers to distort her nightmares and form a beautiful land.
+Excalibur manages to prevent Earth's destruction and found Joyboy with the Crazy Gang.
+Joyboy had formed a psychic bond with the Crazy Gang's Red Queen, using his powers to distort her nightmares and form a beautiful land.
 During this time, Gatecrasher began to go insane, seeing images of Hardboiled Henry, who accused her of making his death meaningless.

 Later, Technet, the Crazy Gang and Feron, a misguided ally of Excalibur, all meet in chaos during the pre-wedding preparations for Brian and Meggan's wedding.
 It is resolved peacefully and everyone is allowed to attend the wedding itself.